 "If we describe a game of chess, but do not mention the existence or role of the pawns, one may say we have provided an incomplete description of the game.
-However, it can also be said that what we have done is given a complete description of a simpler game" (See Wittgenstein [1]).
+However, it can also be said that what we have done is given a complete description of a simpler game" (See Wittgenstein [Wittgenstein 1934]).
 This is essentially the problem we face in the analysis of large biological systems, where we may not have a complete description of either the players or their roles.
 One way to mitigate this difficulty in the context of systems-biological data analysis is by combining our knowledge of gene expression patterns and biological processes so that information about one may shed light on the other.
-By inferring biological rules from studying the visible interactions, one can provide a description of the dynamics of the system with no prior knowledge of the system's underlying structure, aside from the functional annotations of individual genes.